 Coastal LDO (Local Development Order)

-The purpose of the proposed Coastal Local Development Order is to assist holiday parks within the defined Coastal Zone with their recovery from the economic impact of Covid-19 as well as encouraging the broader economic regeneration of the area.
+The purpose of the adopted Coastal Local Development Order is to assist holiday parks within the defined Coastal Zone with their recovery from the economic impact of Covid-19 as well as encouraging the broader economic regeneration of the area.

-Under current planning permissions, most holiday parks are permitted to operate between March 15 and October 31 in each calendar year ('the summer season').
+This will be a change to many existing permissions that are permitted to operate between March 15 and October 31 in each calendar year ('the summer season').

 The Legal Stuff